Graphical view on linear extensions of finite posets: Additional preliminaries

 \subsection{Permutohedral graph}

 We say that enumerations $\permA,\permB\in\enuN$ differ by an {\em adjacent transposition\/} if

 We are going to interpret the set of enumerations of $N$ as an undirected {\em permutohedral graph\/} in which $\enuN$ is the set of nodes and edges are determined by adjacent transpositions.
 The reason for this terminology is as follows.
-Despite the given definition of adjacency for enumerations is fully combinatorial, it has a natural geometric interpretation.
-Enumerations $\permA,\permB\in\enuN$ are adjacent in this graph iff the segment $[\rankv_{\permA},\rankv_{\permB}]\subseteq {\dv R}^{N}$ between the respective rank vectors is a face (= a geometric edge) of the permutohedron $\perN$.
+Despite the given definition of adjacency for enumerations being fully combinatorial, it has a natural geometric interpretation.
+Enumerations $\permA,\permB\in\enuN$ are adjacent in this graph if and only if the segment $[\rankv_{\permA},\rankv_{\permB}]\subseteq {\dv R}^{N}$ between the respective rank vectors is a face (= a geometric edge) of the permutohedron $\perN$.
 This follows from the results presented in Section~\ref{ssec.face-lattice}: the geometric edges of $\perN$ are described by ordered partitions of the form $|\,A_{1}|\ldots|A_{n-1}\,|$; then $|A_{i}|=2$ for unique $i\in[n-1]$ and $|A_{j}|=1$ for remaining $j\neq i$.